Modern Slavery and Human Trafficking Statement 2018-19

 Stax Trade Centres is the UK’s largest non-food wholesaler.
 We provide a wide range of hardware, building, plumbing, houseware and gardening products.
-Latterly we have expanded to include kitchens, bathrooms, workwear and protective clothing.
+We have expanded to include kitchens, bathrooms, workwear and protective clothing.
 We operate six, strategically located, UK cash and carry warehouses along with a nationwide delivery service.

-We have one subsidiary company, PDS Logistics Ltd and MP Smith and Co.
+We have two subsidiary companies, PDS Logistics Ltd and MP Smith and Co.
 Ltd, which are covered by this statement.
 PDS Logistics provides a distribution service to the Stax warehouses and a small number of other businesses.
 MP Smith and Co.
 Ltd was acquired in 2019.
 It has been established for over 40 years and specialises in supplying Hardware and D.I.Y.
 Wholesalers and Pre-packers with builders’ and architectural hardware products.

 If you wish to ask anything about the content of this statement, I have provided my contact details below and I will be pleased to hear from you.

 The nature of our activities means that we rely significantly on our supply chain.
 Our supply chain is relatively complex.
 It consists of approximately 700 suppliers based both within and outside the UK.
 These may be primary suppliers e.g. manufacturing finished goods and materials which we then purchase or they can be secondary suppliers e.g. they import goods and materials produced by others which we then purchase.

 We attempt to ascertain that no goods purchased or labour used has been subject to slavery, exploitation, coercion or human trafficking.
 Our ability to verify the assurances we receive is, of course, limited.
 However, to date we have not identified any significant risks of modern slavery or human trafficking within our supply chain.
 We consider our overall risk level to be relatively low.

 We work closely with the supplier of our own brand products to develop procedures to reduce the risk of modern slavery.